 Greece, FBI also in the Novartis scandal: "Bribes for everyone, politicians, officials and media"

-There is also the former socialist health minister Andreas Loverdos among suspects in Greece for the scandal Novartis, the mega investigation done in collaboration with the FBI which is discovering a real one Pandora's box bribes and surcharges of drugs forHellenic Treasury.
-The action of the Greek anti-corruption prosecutor led to the removal of Loverdos' immunity which he will have to give explanations on the four pharmaceutical compositions (crazy, Tasigna of 150 mg and 200 mg e Lucentis) which cost the Treasury a huge amount by decision of his Ministry of Health.
-For this he would have pocketed a bundle from 200mila euros.
-The charges against Loverdos, included in a voluminous file of 3000 pages forwarded to Parliament, were based on the claims of four informants, whose identities remain secret.
-To aggravate his position an internal memo to Novartis ended up in the hands of the magistrates explaining the intervention of the then socialist minister on the drug crazy: “In record time, it is the first time that a product has registered price approval beyond the standard procedure".
+There is also the former socialist minister of health Andreas Loverdos among the suspects tracksuit for the scandal Novartis, the mega investigation done in collaboration with the FBI which is uncovering a real Pandora's box of bribes and drug surcharges for theGreek Treasury.
+The action of the Greek anti-corruption prosecutor's office has led to the removal of Loverdos' immunity which he will have to give explanations on the four pharmaceutical compositions (crazy, Tasigna of 150 mg and 200 mg and Lucentis) which cost the exchequer a disproportionately by decision of his Ministry of Health.
+For this he would have pocketed a bribe from 200mila euros.
+The allegations against Loverdos, included in a voluminous file of 3000 pages forwarded to Parliament, were based on the statements of four informants, whose identities remain secret.
+To aggravate her position an internal note at Novartis that ended up in the hands of magistrates which explains the intervention of the then socialist minister on the drug crazy: “In record time, this is the first time a product has seen price approval beyond standard procedure".

-According to the Federal an advertising agency played the role of subject-bridge to bribe officials, as evidenced by a series of invoices fictitious in the proceedings of the Athens anti-corruption prosecutor.
-By the end of May, theautorizzazione to proceed for the other suspects, all excellent names of Greek and European politics: we go to the former Conservative Prime Minister Antonis Samaras, to the former minister of health Adonis Georgiades (also from Nea Demokratia), by the current Governor of the Bank of Greece and former Minister of Economy Yanis Stournaras, to the current EU Commissioner for Immigration Dimitris Avramopoulos.
-Everything stems from the statements of a former Greek manager of the Novartis, which on 2016 New Year's Day threatened to throw itself into the void from the roof garden of theHotel Hilton of Athens if it had not been heard by magistrate Athenian that in recent years he has dealt with anticorruption.
-After his revelations, the private home was also searched Yanis Stournaras, former finance minister under the technical premier Luka Papademos and current Governor of the Bank of Greece.
+According to the federal an advertising agency played the role of subject-bridge to bribe officials, as follows from a number of invoices fictitious in the acts of the anti-corruption prosecutor of Athens.
+Within the month of May it will also be decidedauthorization to proceed for the other suspects, all excellent names in Greek and European politics: ranging from the former conservative prime minister Antonis Samaras, to the former Minister of Health Adonis Georgiades (also of Nea Demokratia), by the current Governor of the Bank of Greece and former Minister of Economy Yanis Stournaras, to the current EU immigration commissioner Dimitris Avramopoulos.
+It all stems from the statements of a former Greek manager of Novartis, who on New Year's Day 2016 threatened to jump from the roof garden of theHilton hotels of Athens if he had not been heard by the magistrate Athenian which he has dealt with in recent years anticorruption.
+After his revelations, the private house was also searched Yanis Stournaras, former finance minister under the technical premier Luka Papademos and current Governor of Bank of Greece.